Report: NBA banning ‘ninja-style headwear’ this season

 The NBA has decided to ban "ninja-style headwear" beginning with the 2019-20 season, according to an ESPN report.

-Teams were notified in May of the decision, and the issue was expected was
+Teams were notified in May of the decision, and the issue was expected to be

-expected to be further discussed by the NBA Competition Committee at meetings
+further discussed by the NBA Competition Committee at meetings in Chicago on

-in Chicago on Monday.
-Details such as the size and length of the headbands
+Monday.
+Details such as the size and length of the headbands will be

 "The ninja-style headwear is not part of the NBA uniform and hasn't been